 The graft is a flexible, strong, and biocompatible device unlike any other.
 The company’s goal to eliminate blood vessel harvesting may bring a host of benefits for patients, surgeons, and the healthcare system alike.
 Without the need for the grueling process of removing blood vessels from the arms, legs, or chest to use as coronary artery grafts, patients may experience less pain and disfigurement along with fewer complications and a shortened recovery time.
 Surgeons could spend less time performing the procedure, allowing more patients to receive life-saving heart bypass surgery.
 A door could open for previously unsuitable patients to receive the surgery — patients with amputations, severe diabetes, varicose veins, and other health conditions that make their saphenous veins unusable.
 By eliminating this step, patients could also spend at least one less day in the ICU.

 “In 2021, the company blew past its $10 million funding goal, allowing it to set up human trials, which are slated to begin in 2023-2024.”

 Manny’s passion for improving and saving lives, and his exceptional track record in founding companies that advance medtech, are positioning Medical 21 as a leader in the advancement of the cardiac bypass surgery procedure.

 Manny Villafaña, Ph.D.Sc., has led a long, successful career thus far — one that has greatly contributed to advancing cardiac medical devices and procedures and positively impacting millions of lives.
 For Manny, heart disease is a deeply personal topic.
 Having lost his mother, father, and brothers to the disease, he is passionate about saving as many lives as he can and reshaping the future of heart surgery.

-To learn more about Manny, his team, Medical 21, and how to invest in reshaping a life-saving procedure, go to our homepage.
+To learn more about Manny, his team, Medical 21, go to our homepage.